dmathewwws/GitCheatsheet/README.md

 #GIT

 ##Going beyond push, pull and commit, tools for avoiding file and storyboard conflicts when working with iOS/XCode
+for a formatted version to make it easier to read visit: https://workflowy.com/s/lY27LibSRg
 ###>> git stash
   To change branches without having to make a commit
 ####>> git stash list